Leafy Greenwich on Connecticut’s Gold Coast dominates lists of the most liveable places in America.

 1. Bruce Museum

-The art collection at the Bruce Museum is centred mainly on the Impressionists who belonged to the Cos Cob Art Colony, like Leonard Ochtman, Childe Hassam and Emil Carlsen.
+The art collection at the Bruce Museum is centered mainly on the Impressionists from the Cos Cob Art Colony.
+I had a fine time browsing pieces by the likes of Leonard Ochtman, Childe Hassam, and Emil Carlsen.

 2. Greenwich Avenue Historic District

-There’s no absence of places to eat along the way, whatever your palate or budget.
+There’s no lack of places to eat along the way, whatever your palate or budget.

 When it opened in 1943 this was the National Audubon Society’s first environmental education society in the United States.

-The Audubon Center was unique at the time, not just in the way it protected nature from human intrusion, but because it also helped people interpret and learn about the natural world at close quarters.
+The Audubon Center was unique at the time, not just in the way it protected nature from human intrusion; It helped people interpret and learn about the natural world at close quarters.

 The Audubon Center takes care of seven different sanctuaries around Greenwich, adding up to almost 700 acres.

-You can explore seven miles of trails, conveying you through hardwood forest and historic field, and past a lake, waterfall, streams and pools.
+You can explore seven miles of trails, conveying you through hardwood forest and historic fields, and past a lake, waterfall, streams and pools.

-The Welcome Center has a gallery, gift shop and children’s learning space at the main sanctuary, and there’s a fun line-up of conservation-themed events all year, like a popular hawk watch.
+The Welcome Center has a gallery, gift shop and children’s learning space at the main sanctuary.
+There’s a fun lineup of conservation-themed programs all year, like a popular hawk watch.

 4. Bush-Holley House